The Hodge numbers of O'Grady 10 via Ng\^o strings: The top direct image sheaf R10 for the Lagrangian fibrations M,N to B

 \la{tsr1}$\;$

 The purpose of this section is to prove Proposition \ref{rtop} which describes the restriction of the sheaves $R^{10} \pogm_* \rat $ and $R^{10}\pogn_* \rat$ to the locally closed subvarieties $\ogb\setminus \Sigma$, $\Sigma\setminus\Delta$ and $\Delta$ of $\ogb$.
-The proof of the proposition follows from: the analysis of the irreducible components of the pre-images of the morphisms $\pogm, \pogmm$ and $\pogn$ over the loci $\ogb \setminus \Sigma, \Sigma \setminus \Delta$ and $\Delta$ and of the corresponding fibers, which has been carried out in \S\ref{sect irr comp} and has been summarized in Proposition \ref{propriass}; some basic properties of the trace morphism and of the direct image sheaf in top degree, as summarized in Fact \ref{fatti da usare}; the general topological Lemma \ref{rtoplemma}.
+The proof of the proposition uses: the analysis of the irreducible components of the restrictions of $\ogm, \ogmm$ and $\ogn$ to the loci $\ogb \setminus \Sigma, \Sigma \setminus \Delta$ and $\Delta$ and of the corresponding fibers (Proposition \ref{propriass}); some basic properties of the trace morphism and of the direct image sheaf in top degree, as summarized in Fact \ref{fatti da usare}; the general topological Lemma \ref{rtoplemma}.

 \begin{fact}\la{fatti da usare} {\rm ({\bf Trace morphism and direct image in top degree) }} In this section, we need the following three sets of facts: \ben \item The basic properties of the trace morphism ${\rm Tr}_f: R^{2d} f_! \rat_X (d) \to \rat_T$, for a flat morphism $f: X\to T$ of relative dimension $d$.
 See \ci{sga43}, especially Exp.
 XVIII, Th\'eor\`eme 2.9 (functoriality and compatibility properties), and Remarque 2.10.1 (the trace morphism is an isomorphism if and only if all the fibers of $f$ have a unique irreducible component of dimension $d$).